Thermodynamic Remnants in Black-hole Evaporation: Acknowledgements

 \section{Acknowledgements}

 AM would like to acknowledge the moral support of Hare Krishna Movement, Pune, India.
 IA and AM both would like to thank the organizers of workshop titled ``Quantum Gravity and Information in Expanding Universe" held at YITP, Kyoto in February, 2025 where this collaboration began.
+AM would like to thank his friend Rithwik Nivam for his continuous and steady support.